cyclops-ui/cyclops/web/docs/installation/demo/logs.md

 # Logs
 In this short tutorial we will demonstrate our logging feature and how it works.
-For the purposes of this tutorial you will need to download our [Docker image](https://hub.docker.com/r/petarcvit223/logs) that creates a log every few seconds, or use your own image that creates logs.
-If you intend to use our image, it is necessary for you to download it first.
+For the purposes of this tutorial you are free to use our [Docker image](https://hub.docker.com/r/petarcvit223/logs) that creates a log every few seconds, or use your own image that creates logs.

 ## New Module
 We will create a new module, like we did in the [previous tutorial](new_module) but this time we will use a different